heusalagroup/fi.hg.core/README.md

 This project evolves directly to our git repository in an agile manner.

 However, we can make releases for a commercial customer.
 One stable release is 16 000 € + taxes.
-The payment will include one month of agile development with the customer.
+The payment may include one month of agile development with the customer.
 It will also include one year of support for that release branch.

 ## Index